mozilla-l10n/documentation/src/tools/pontoon/adding_new_project.md

 * The first checkbox on the left (highlighted in green) allows to select all displayed items.
 Note: if the search returns multiple pages, only those currently displayed are selected and will be linked if *Link resources* is clicked.
 * There is no need to save the project when adding resources to a tag: linked resources are stored in the database as soon as they’re added with the *Link resources* button.

-Considering the amount of information required to properly set up tags in a project, it’s recommended to set them up directly in production, and use stage only for specific testing.

 ### Resource deadline

 Like for a project, it’s possible to set a deadline for a Resource.

 Go to the [resource section](https://pontoon.mozilla.org/a/base/resource/) of the admin panel, then type the name of your project (e.g. `engagement`) and hit `Enter`.
 All the resources for your project should appear.
 Click on the one you want to edit, set the deadline in the `Deadline` field, then click `SAVE`.

-## Create the project in Pontoon PROD instance

-At this point you need to repeat the same steps on the **production server**.

-Access Pontoon’s [admin console](https://pontoon.mozilla.org/admin/), add the same information you used on the staging server and make sure to select all supported locales for this project.

-The new project will appear in the [public list of Projects](https://pontoon.mozilla.org/projects/) only after the next sync cycle.